sonos/torch-to-nnef/docs/contributing/internal_design.md

 3. Trace the PyTorch Graph module by module starting from the provided model each sub-module call is solved after this module have been traced. each submodule is colapsed inside it's parent.
 This tracing build a specific internal representation (IR) in torch to nnef which is NOT torch graph but a simplified version of it that is no more tied to torch cpp internals and with removed useless operators for inference.
 4. Translate the torch to nnef internal IR into NNEF depending on inference target selected
 5. Save each tensor on disk in .dat and serialize the graph.nnef and graph.quant associated.
+6. Allow to perform a serie of test after NNEF model asset has been generated (typically checking output similarities)

 <figure markdown="span">
     ![code structure](../img/codestruct.png)